PatrickJYKang/dungeon/README.md

 To run the game, you may open `Dungeon/Dungeon.yyp` in GameMaker Studio and press run.
 Note that it is large unimplemented.

+You may have to install the [xProcess extension](https://samuel-venable.itch.io/gamemaker-extension-collection).

 ## Further Development

 While the dungeon generation is currently functional, the game is currently largely unimplemented.
 Future development will focus on implementing the game in GameMaker Studio 2 and smoothing out the connection between the game and any external files and scripts.